-Located in Gombak Selangor, just north of Kuala Lumpur, the Batu Caves complex is an iconic and popular tourist attraction and one of Malaysia’s national treasures.
+Located in Gombak Selangor, just north of Kuala Lumpur, the Batu Caves Kuala Lumpur Temple complex is an iconic and popular tourist attraction and one of Malaysia’s national treasures.
 Are the Batu Caves worth the visit?
-Read on to find out everything you need to know about visiting including opening hours, best time to visit, how to get here, dress code, entrance fee, how long to spend and other important points worth knowing.
+Discover everything you need to know about visiting including opening hours, best time to visit, how to get here, dress code, entrance fee, how long to spend and other important points worth knowing.

 Reading time: 6 minutes